Aly-MahmoudIAAC/Urban_flood_mitigation/README.md

 We developed a **Human UI** interface within Grasshopper, allowing users to:
 - Define focus regions for analysis.
 - Adjust green roof parameters.
-- Simulate the effects of rainfall and green roof absorption in real-time.
+- Calculate the Run off reduction.
+- Visualize the Green Roof design

 The UI also supports customization for different building types, allowing the selection of flat and sloped roofs.
-This enables designers to integrate the solution into various architectural contexts.
+This enables designers to integrate the solution into various architectural contexts. (yet it still not made to solve for pitched roofs in the current update)

 ---